-- a.
-Permit Required.
+- Site design must demonstrate that all runoff and drainage will be directed away from S1 habitat, drainage courses, streams, rivers, and other sensitive receptors. - iii.
+Non-wildlife-permeable fencing shall not be allowed within 100 feet of S1 habitat. - iv.
+If the above standards cannot be met, a variance may be requested and a biological resources assessment must be completed and be reviewed by SEATAC prior to any decision by a decision-making body. - 6.
+Event Facilities. - Permit Required.
 A Conditional Use Permit is required to establish, maintain, or operate an event facility.
 Permitted zoning for event facilities is listed in Subsection H, below. - b.
-Event facilities shall be prohibited along Lobo Canyon Road. - A property that is currently maintained as a single-family residence shall not be eligible to establish an event facility. - d.
+Event facilities shall be prohibited along Lobo Canyon Road. - c.
+A property that is currently maintained as a single-family residence shall not be eligible to establish an event facility. - d.
 Amortization for Existing Outdoor Dance Pavilions and Event Venues.
 All properties that currently operate as outdoor dance pavilions, or other event venues that have not received a discretionary permit for an event facility, shall be considered non-conforming, as of the effective date of this ordinance, and must obtain a Conditional Use Permit to operate as an event facility.
 All outdoor dance pavilions are subject to the standards described in this Chapter, and must reach compliance and obtain a Conditional Use Permit within three years of the effective date of this ordinance or else all event operations must be discontinued or removed by that date.

 - e.
-Development and Operational Standards. - Lot Size.
+Development and Operational Standards. - i.
+Lot Size.
 The minimum lot size required shall be regulated by zone, as defined in Subsection H, below. - ii.
-Maximum Occupancy. - (1) The maximum number of attendees for any given event is 200 persons including, but not limited to, any event staff, caterers, photographers, and vendors. - (2) The maximum number of persons permitted at an event venue may be increased or decreased at the discretion of the Hearing Officer or Commission.

-iii.
-Setbacks.

-- (1) An event facility shall be located no closer than 2,000 feet to another event facility, as measured between nearest respective parcel boundaries. - (2) Event facilities on Triunfo Canyon Road shall be located no closer than 3,000 feet to another event facility. - (3) All development and activity areas related to the event facility shall be set back not less than 150 feet from the edge of the
+Maximum Occupancy. - The maximum number of attendees for any given event is 200 persons including, but not limited to, any event staff, caterers, photographers, and vendors. - (2) The maximum number of persons permitted at an event venue may be increased or decreased at the discretion of the Hearing Officer or Commission. - iii.
+Setbacks. - An event facility shall be located no closer than 2,000 feet to another event facility, as measured between nearest respective parcel boundaries. - (2) Event facilities on Triunfo Canyon Road shall be located no closer than 3,000 feet to another event facility. - (3) All development and activity areas related to the event facility shall be set back not less than 150 feet from the edge of the right-of-way, when located on scenic highways or on roads designated by the Area Plan as scenic routes.

-- right-of-way, when located on scenic highways or on roads designated by the Area Plan as scenic routes. - (4) Any activity area that will include the use of outdoor amplified sound or music shall be setback not less than 100 feet from any property line. - (5) Existing trees, bushes, shrubs, and other vegetation within such set back areas shall be protected and preserved in compliance with Subsection F, above. - (6) For those areas where the event facility would be visible from a property line or right-of-way, the setbacks specified above shall contain landscaping on all disturbed land. - iv.
-Parking Options and Transportation. - (1) Unless adequately screened, parking must be designed so that headlights of parked cars are facing inward toward the property and are not directed onto adjacent properties or sensitive habitat. - (2) Parking areas should be selected to maximize the distance from adjacent residences. - (3) The applicant must submit a parking and transportation plan that demonstrates adequate parking or transportation is provided for all staff and guests so that traffic flow will not adversely impact the neighborhood.
+- (4) Any activity area that will include the use of outdoor amplified sound or music shall be setback not less than 100 feet from any property line. - (5) Existing trees, bushes, shrubs, and other vegetation within such set back areas shall be protected and preserved in compliance with Subsection F, above. - (6) For those areas where the event facility would be visible from a property line or right-of-way, the setbacks specified above shall contain landscaping on all disturbed land. - iv.
+Parking Options and Transportation. - Unless adequately screened, parking must be designed so that headlights of parked cars are facing inward toward the property and are not directed onto adjacent properties or sensitive habitat. - (2) Parking areas should be selected to maximize the distance from adjacent residences. - (3) The applicant must submit a parking and transportation plan that demonstrates adequate parking or transportation is provided for all staff and guests so that traffic flow will not adversely impact the neighborhood.
 The parking and transportation plan may include any combination of the following: